jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Multiplexing**
 - a concept of transmitting multiple signals over a single channel;  opposite:  **demultiplexing** [^10]
-  - can occur at physical level: e.g., optical fibres carrying multiple light signals at different angles of refraction;  e.g., radio waves carrying signals at different frequencies;  e.g., at transport layer using different ports [^10]
+  - can occur at physical level: e.g., optical fibres carrying multiple light signals at different frequencies;  e.g., radio waves carrying signals at different frequencies;  e.g., at transport layer using different ports [^10]
   - multiplexing is enabled through use of network ports [^13]